angular/angular/adev/src/content/guide/components/lifecycle.md

 ### ngOnInit

-The `ngOnInit` method runs after Angular has initialized all the components inputs with their initial values.
-A component's `ngOnInit` runs exactly once.
+The `ngOnInit` method runs after Angular has initialized all the component's inputs with their initial values.
+A component's `ngOnInit` method runs exactly once.

 This step happens _before_ the component's own template is initialized.
 This means that you can update the component's state based on its initial input values.